Rectangular Hyperbola: Equation, Graph, Questions, Examples

 What is Rectangular Hyperbola?

-Rectangular Hyperbola Equation
+Rectangular Hyperbola Condition

-Parametric Equation of Rectangular Hyperbola
+Equation of Rectangular Hyperbola

 Rectangular Hyperbola Graph

 A rectangular hyperbola is a type of hyperbola that is specifically defined as having the property that the asymptotes are perpendicular to each other, forming a right angle.
-Graph of a Rectangular Hyperbola with equation $x y=c^2$ where $c$ is a constant that determines the scale of the hyperbola.
+Graph of Rectangular Hyperbola with equation $x y=c^2$ where $c$ is a constant that determines the scale of the hyperbola.

-If we rotate the coordinate axes by $45^{\circ}$ keeping the origin fixed, then the axes coincide with lines $y$ $=x$ and $y=-x$
+Rectangular Hyperbola Shape: If we rotate the coordinate axes by $45^{\circ}$ keeping the origin fixed, then the axes coincide with lines $y$ $=x$ and $y=-x$

 Using rotation, the equation $x^2-y^2=a^2$ reduces to